Background pattern

 Factors that increase your risk of a blood clot in an artery

-It is essential to note that the risk of a heart attack or stroke due to the use of Drosure Diario is very small, but it may increase:
+It is essential to note that the risk of a heart attack or stroke due to Drosure Daily is very small, but it can increase:

 • If you smoke.
-When using a combined hormonal contraceptive like Drosure Diario, you are advised to quit smoking.
+When you use a combined hormonal contraceptive like Drosure Daily, you are advised to quit smoking.
 If you are unable to quit smoking and are over 35 years old, your doctor may advise you to use a different type of contraceptive.

 • If you are overweight.